canonical/brand-store-documentation/docs/Serial Vault/signing-keys.md

 The steps needed with local key generation and registration are:

 1. Generating the key(s)
-2. Registering the key with the Brand Store
+2. Registering the key with the Dedicated Snap Store
     * See [Register a signing key with limited roles](#heading--key-roles) on constraining a key for only certain assertion types
 3. Exporting the key as ASCII-armored
 4. Uploading the ASCII-armored key file to the Serial Vault